-As a result of the re-organization, DHCS will now look specifically to its two new SUD divisions for input and evaluating the feasibility and timing of these and other recommendations as it works with county partners and stakeholders.
+As a result of the re-organization of this department and the complete transfer of its substance use programs to DHCS July 1, 2013, DHCS will now look specifically to its SUD Division for input and evaluating the feasibility and timing of these and other recommendations as it works with county partners and stakeholders.
 The draft report (pp. 31-36) also lists five chronic and longstanding issues with goals and objectives for consideration in addressing the problems.

-While these problem statements all reflect longstanding challenges, there is hope that the reorganization of ADP into DHCS will provide new and stronger support for effectively addressing them.
+While these problem statements all reflect longstanding challenges, there is hope that the transfer of the substance use programs of the former ADP into DHCS will provide new and stronger support for effectively addressing them.
 Specifically considering these and other key issues will also help focus attention as the state and counties determine what is feasible and in what order of priority.

-1. Problem Statement 1: The transition of ADP to DHCS may cause the implementation of these recommendations to stall.
-Progress on the implementation of the SUD workforce development task force recommendations must continue beyond June 30, 2013.

-- 2. Problem Statement 2: There will be an immediate increased need for SUD services and no corresponding increase in the number of SUD workforce to address the need. - 3.
+- 1. Problem Statement 1: The transition of ADP to DHCS may cause the implementation of these recommendations to stall.
+Progress on the implementation of the SUD workforce development task force recommendations must continue beyond June 30, 2013. - 2.
+Problem Statement 2: There will be an immediate increased need for SUD services and no corresponding increase in the number of SUD workforce to address the need. - 3.
 Problem Statement 3: There is not a sufficient number of SUD treatment workforce to address a sustained increased demand for service.
 Integration of healthcare creates a need to use resources in the most efficient manner possible. - 4.
-Problem Statement 4: The SUD workforce is losing members due to a lack of employment opportunity, having a low pay scale, and no career ladder. - 5.
+Problem Statement 4: The SUD workforce is losing members due to a lack of employment opportunity, having a low pay scale, and other restrictions on various career ladders. - 5.
 Problem Statement 5: Sufficient training does not exist to prepare and allow all healthcare disciplines to deliver SUD services.